School of Education and Psychology Statistics

 The Teacher Certification Program is made up of a relatively small number of students thus allowing more interaction with faculty and staff.

-- Minimum GPA of at least 2.75 in all course work that applies to certification requirements.
+- Minimum GPA of 2.75 in all course work that applies to Phase 1.

-- Passing score in all required sections of the WEST-B, and/or ACT, SAT, or a combination thereof.
+- Passing score in all required sections of the WEST-B/ACT/SAT or a combination thereof.

 - Formal application, law enforcement background check, and moral character clearance.

 - No grade less than a C in all Phase 1 classes.